Pray4Lovee/pezkuwi-sdk/PHASE0_PROTOCOL_CONSTANTS.md

 2. **Phase 2**: Add migration path with dual spec_name support
 3. **Phase 3**: Coordinate with wallet providers before final change

-**Alternative**: Use TeyrChain branding for NEW system parachains only
+**Alternative**: Use TeyrChain branding for NEW system teyrchains only

 ---